CRV7: Development

-Unguided rockets are normally spin stabilized, like a rifle bullet.
+Unguided rockets are normally spin stabilized like rifle bullets.
 The spin is imparted by small fins at the rear of the rocket body that flip out into the airstream once the rocket leaves its launch tube.
-The fins take a short time to open, and more time to start the rocket spinning.
-During this period the rockets can drift significantly from their original aim point.
+The fins take a short time to open and more time to start the rocket spinning.
+During this period, the rockets can drift significantly from their original aim point.
 The CRV7 solved this problem by adding small vanes projecting into the rocket exhaust to start the rocket spinning even before it left the launch tube, greatly increasing accuracy.
 A salvo of CRV7's will impact the target area in one-third the footprint of older designs.

 The weapon was originally quoted to have a dispersion of 4 milliradians, but testing with the McDonnell Douglas CF-18 Hornet demonstrated it was even lower, at 3 milliradians.
 This is considerably better than the autocannon that arm most aircraft; the widely used 20mm M61 Vulcan is rated at 8 milliradians, while the much larger and considerably heavier 30mm GAU-8 Avenger is rated at 5 milliradians.

 The CRV7 had just been introduced into Royal Canadian Air Force service when it was entered as a part of a general competition in France.
 One part of the competition required the contestants to hit a tower with unarmed rockets.
 The Canadian pilot hit it on his first try, but aimed as if firing the much lower-powered Mk 40 and was therefore close enough that the rocket motor was still firing.
-The remaining unburned propellant shattered allowing more surface area of the rocket motor to burn, in turn increasing the pressure and rate of combustion to a speed that was no longer considered burning but was now a deflagration and destroyed the tower, and the pilot was disqualified because the judges refused to believe it was unarmed.
+The remaining unburned propellant shattered, allowing more surface area of the rocket motor to burn, in turn increasing the pressure and rate of combustion until it became a deflagration that destroyed the tower.
+The pilot was disqualified because the judges refused to believe it was unarmed.